Le château de Portes

 In our opinion (subjective ratings out of 3)

 The castle, dating from the early 17th century, has been fully restored as a cultural centre.
-It houses the town hall as well as a cinema, the library, activity and exhibition rooms, and hosts performances.
+It houses the town hall as well as a cinema, the library, an activities and exhibition hall, and hosts performances.

 Barjac is renowned for its Antiques and Flea Markets.
-Attracting 450 exhibitors, they draw a specialist audience from all over Europe during the Easter weekend and on 15 August.
+Bringing together 450 exhibitors, they attract a specialist audience from all over Europe over the Easter weekend and on 15 August.

 Book direct